113ll3/Ibmclouddocscli/sdk/sdk.md

 ---

 copyright:
-  years: 2015, 2018
+  years: 2015, 2019
-lastupdated: "2018-06-21"
+lastupdated: "2019-02-14"

 ---

 # Available Mobile SDKs
 {: #sdk}

-To add {{site.data.keyword.Bluemix}} Web and Mobile services SDKs to your app, choose the SDKs that you want to use and configure your dependency manager to pull the SDKs into your app.
+To add {{site.data.keyword.cloud}} Web and Mobile services SDKs to your app, choose the SDKs that you want to use and configure your dependency manager to pull the SDKs into your app.

 ## Server SDKs
 {: #server_sdk}

 If you have a Java, NodeJS, or Swift server application, you can use the following SDKs to communicate with the respective services.

 ### {{site.data.keyword.appid_short}} Server SDKs
 {: #appid_sdk}